msteffan/fundamentals/02_chapter/06_lesson.md

 During WDI, your instructors will use this GitHub workflow to post new assignments and you will submit your homework using a pull request.

 At the end of this book you'll be asked to submit a pull request with your final project, and our instructional team will review them all.
 If you ever get stuck working with Git or GitHub, don't worry, you are NOT the first.

-Please reach out to your [GA Mentor]() or your classmates on Slack, and we will help you get to a point where pushing and pulling are like breathing and sleeping.
+Please reach out to your [GA Mentor]() or your classmates on Slack, and together we will get to a point where pushing and pulling are as intuitive to you as breathing.